Methadone Clinic Franklin, NH

 New Season Franklin Treatment Center Metro Treatment Of New Hampshire Lp

-New Season Franklin Treatment Center Metro Treatment Of New Hampshire Lp is a methadone treatment facility in Franklin, New Hampshire.
+New Season Franklin Treatment Center Metro Treatment Of New Hampshire Lp is a methadone clinic in Franklin, NH.
 It is situated in Merrimack County at 880 Central Street, Suite 10, 03235 zip.
-New Season Franklin Treatment Center Metro Treatment Of New Hampshire Lp provides outpatient treatment, regular outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
-New Season Franklin Treatment Center Metro Treatment Of New Hampshire Lp provides buprenorphine maintenance and methadone maintenance.
-Other than methadone treatment, New Season Franklin Treatment Center Metro Treatment Of New Hampshire Lp offers HIV and AIDS education, support and counseling, employment counseling or training and health education services.
-New Season Franklin Treatment Center Metro Treatment Of New Hampshire Lp provides medication-assisted treatment to men and women.
+New Season Franklin Treatment Center Metro Treatment Of New Hampshire Lp provides regular outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and outpatient treatment.
+New Season Franklin Treatment Center Metro Treatment Of New Hampshire Lp provides methadone maintenance and buprenorphine maintenance.
+Other than methadone treatment, New Season Franklin Treatment Center Metro Treatment Of New Hampshire Lp offers hepatitis education, counseling and support, HIV and AIDS education, support and counseling and family counseling.
+New Season Franklin Treatment Center Metro Treatment Of New Hampshire Lp provides medication-assisted treatment to women and men.

 FAQs for a Methadone Clinic in Franklin, NH: